Guardians must be at least 18 years old and no more than 70 years of age and be able to handle the physical requirements

 All Guardians are asked to contribute $500 toward their own Honor Flight expense, payable immediately upon notification of selection.
 Guardians must attend a mandatory training session prior to their flight.

-Please find the online fill-in Guardian application form below, once you have completed the mandatory signature page.
+Please find the online fill-in Guardian application form below.

 PLEASE NOTE: We have a waiting list for Guardians and limited spots available.
 If you submit a Guardian application and do not have a family/friend Veteran to escort, please be patient.
 You will be contacted by an HFO staff member when you’ve been selected to go on a flight.
 Thank you for your patience and thank you for your support.

 One Guardian's Experience